 - Slim Jim

-These are all options to send in for snack so your child can receive extra oral input throughout the day.
-You can also give them things that require hard sucking through a straw, such as drinkable yogurt – the thicker the better.
+These are all options to send in for snacks so your child can receive extra oral input throughout the day.
+You can also give them things that require hard sucking through a straw, such as drinkable yogurt—the thicker the better.
 Make sure you give them a straw!
 Notice that I wrote “sugar-free” for the candy objects.
 Sour is great, but sugar can lead to increased hyperactivity and a consequential crash when the sugar high is done.
 Try to give them really crunchy cereal for breakfast before they go to school.

 For drinks at school, send in water bottles with a sports cap.
 Ask the teacher if the child can keep the bottle on the desk.
 These tops are chewable, and they are much more socially appropriate.
 Try to use a thermos with a plastic straw.
 If possible, put a regular straw inside the short straw of the thermos.
 This will encourage your child to suck up their drink, rather than to tip the spout into their mouth, which does not provide as much sensory input.
 At home, use a silly straw for regular drinks, because they require more sucking.

 After school, provide your child with non-food sensory input items.
-Teach them how to blow up balloons and to blow bubbles of all different sizes.
-Try to spend some time every day giving your child sensory input through their mouth.
-This will help them to learn how to self-regulate the amount of sensory input that they need.
+Teach them how to blow up balloons and blow bubbles of all different sizes.
+Try to spend some time giving your child sensory input through their mouth every day.
+This will help them learn how to self-regulate the amount of sensory input they need.
 Use a vibrating toothbrush instead of a regular one.
 Set a timer or sing the ABC song and use the toothbrush for a little longer than usual.
 If they like it, brush more often.
 It can’t hurt!

 Some objects are available through therapy catalogues that are specifically geared for kids who crave oral sensory input.
 Chewelry, Chewy tubes, and Pencil Toppers are just a few.
 You can try these out and see if they help at all.